Welcome to the Fly Your Ride competition!

-- As the competition proceeds, the gap will gradually widen, beginning at two feet, then be increased to three feet, then three and a half feet.
-It will continue to be widened six inches at a time, at judge discretion, to choose a winner.
+- As the competition proceeds, the gap will widen each round, beginning at two feet, then be increased to three feet, then four feet, after which it will continue to be widened six inches at a time, at judge discretion, to choose a winner.

 - Unless it is physically impossible or unsafe to do so, the student that is competing needs to drop their own car.
 A stepladder will be provided on competition day.

 - The vehicle has to run down the entire launch ramp, and can only take off from the end.

 - The majority of your car (by volume) and all of its wheels must make it to the other side of the gap in order to advance.
 Boundaries will be set on each side of the ramp.
 Whether landing on or overshooting the ramp, at touchdown, the majority of your car and all of its wheels must be within the designated boundaries on the other side of the

 - Teams will be allowed extra time to modify their vehicle as the ramp distance changes if they request it, but will only be given four minutes per round to do so.
 Timing will be at the discretion of the judges.

 - Our ramp is 6 feet and 1/2 inch tall by 2 feet and 9 inches wide, and it is 6 feet long.

 - The top platform of the ramp is 11 inches by 2 feet and 9 inches.

 - The ramp surface, from top to jump, is 9 feet.

 - The length of the drop from the top to the beginning of the radius is 4 feet and 9 inches with a 70 degree incline.